 Loot crates, or loot boxes as they’re sometimes known, have been in the news a lot over the last few years, but why is that?
 Well, the media and politicians have claimed that they’re a form of gambling, which can also be addictive.
 According to The Guardian, the House of Commons committee advised for Loot crates to be regulated as gambling and for children to be banned from being able to buy them.

 CadenceLikesVGs, who spoke to The Verge said they spent $10,000 over several years buying loot crates.
-They eventually realised that they had a problem, but just think what you could have done with that money instead.
+They eventually realised that they had a problem, but just think about what they could have done with that money instead.

 Also, learn to moderate your gaming if you have mental health issues, and if you are suffering from isolation and loneliness, please reach out and get support in the real world.
 Gaming is meant to be fun and not a replacement for real life.
-There are a lot of support services out there, please do take advantage of them so you can live a better quality of life.
+There are a lot of support services out there.
+Please take advantage of them so you can live a better quality of life.

 My Experience With Gaming

-Because my childhood did a number of me, it was pretty easy for me to develop issues around gaming.
+Because my childhood did a number on me, it was pretty easy for me to develop issues around gaming.
 I’ve used gaming to escape from my life, which was a godsend in the world of shit I had to grow up in.
-I use to game so much that I would see images of the game during my non-gaming life and even dream about it.
+I used to game so much that I would see images of the game during my non-gaming life and even dream about it.

 However, as an adult, online gaming came with more significant issues.
 In order to compete with people who had money to burn to get ahead in online games, I had to grind to be competitive because I was too poor to spend money.

-For years my life revolved around meeting my gaming requirements, which often meant getting up and gaming for 14 hours straight and then going to bed.
-It was so easy to fill the void inside me with gaming that it became it’s own full-time job of grinding mind dumbing tasks over and over again.
+For years, my life revolved around meeting my gaming requirements, which often meant getting up and gaming for 14 hours straight and then going to bed.
+It was so easy to fill the void inside me with gaming that it became its own full-time job of grinding mind-numbing tasks over and over again.
 I try to avoid those kinds of games now, as they’re not worth the time and I’m never willing to pay to get ahead – how’s that even fun?

 Using Gaming For Good

-Nowadays you can make a living from gaming through having a gaming channel or live streaming on YouTube or Smashcast.
+Nowadays, you can make a living from gaming by having a gaming channel or live streaming on platforms like YouTube.
 However, you can also use your love of gaming to help a good cause.
-Charities such as Mind and Macmillan Cancer Support now do gaming fundraisers, and if you’re interested in helping out a good cause by doing a gaming stream then go check out how to do it by clicking here for Mind and here for Macmillan Cancer Support.
+Charities such as Mind and Macmillan Cancer Support now do gaming fundraisers, and if you’re interested in helping out a good cause by doing a gaming stream, then go check out how to do it by clicking here for Mind and here for Macmillan Cancer Support.

 As always, leave your feedback in the comments section below.
-Also, feel free to share your experiences gaming and its effect on your mental health in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+Also, feel free to share your experiences of gaming and its effect on your mental health in the comments section below as well.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.